aishtiaq7/portfolio/README.md

 Todos:
--   Fullscreen hamberger menu
--   Navbar should contrast colors when scrolled beyound the first landing page.
--   Need proper text and images (content)
+-   update content
+-   coherent styles (in font and sizes)